Parish Pastoral Council

 How long is the commitment for?

-If your name is selected to be an alternate, then it is only for one year.
+If your name is selected to be an alternate, then it is for one year.
 As an alternate you still are expected to attend the meetings and you also have equal say on any of the subjects that are being discussed during the meeting.

 May the spirit of the Lord always be with you and your family.

-Jose Santiago Parish Council Chair
+Dave Jones, Parish Council Chair